|

 Gold

-• All three wheat classes are trading slightly lower this morning after yesterday’s surprising rally that was likely led by short covering into the end of the month.
+• All three wheat classes are trading slightly higher this morning with the winter wheat’s leading the gains.

 Grain Market Insider is provided by Stewart-Peterson Inc., a publishing company.